pacoccino/tinyranosaur/README.md

 ### Installation

-All you need is need npm.
+All you need is npm.

 ```sh
 $ npm install -g grunt bower